ShimejiAnna4191/ShimejiAnna4191/README.md

 Actually my name is not Anna but I will keep this name for some reasons related to motivation and good sleep

 I have the personality of a kid, well bc i'm a kid

+Sometimes I'm curious so don't be shy if I ask too many questions